FAQ’s for Clinicians

 We do not recommend any clinician use Ampcare products without individual completion of the certification process.
-This process is 8 hours of ASHA CE (e.g. either live or online) that will provide any Ampcare-treating clinician the tools and knowledge necessary to demonstrate competence in this new form of NMES for treating dysphagia.
+This process is 8 hours of ASHA CE (e.g. either live, online, or hybrid) that will provide any Ampcare treating clinician the tools and knowledge necessary to demonstrate competence in this new form of NMES for treating dysphagia.
 This not only protects the patient, the products and our profession, but also the clinician.
 When a clinician does not receive appropriate training or “certification” from the Ampcare sponsored course, yet utilizes the product with patients, they are not following the guidelines that ASHA provide.

 ASHA Rules of Ethics: